StefanKubsch/NARC/README.md

 ## "Not Another RayCaster"

-A raycasting game engine in C++, built using my own library lwmf, OpenGL and - in small parts - SDL 2.0 (only for gamepad support).
+A raycasting game engine in C++, built using my own library lwmf and OpenGL.

 I am working on a 2.5D, "Wolfenstein 3D"-like game engine, written in modern C++.